jiacheng-ye/DocL-NER/README.md

 ## Introduction

-Codes for our IJCAI 2020 paper **Leveraging Document-Level Label Consistency for Named Entity Recognition**.
+Codes for our paper **Uncertainty-Aware Sequence Labeling** and **Leveraging Document-Level Label Consistency for Named Entity Recognition**.

 ## Requirement
 ```